AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/hardening.md

 6. Securing Samba

 ## Documenting the base system
-The base system was documented [Security Baseline](security_baseline.md#Services) by recording the version and kernel of Ubuntu Server that was utilized, services that are running, open ports and the default UFW configuration.
+The base system was documented in the [security baseline](security_baseline.md) by recording the version and kernel of Ubuntu Server that was utilized, services that are running, open ports and the default UFW configuration.

 ## Updating the system
 - Using the ***sudo apt update*** command, the list of available software packages was updated.
 These updates were then installed using the ***sudo apt upgrade*** command.